opengeospatial/geopackage/README.md

 released for [public comment](http://www.opengeospatial.org/standards/requests/105) on August 6, 2013.
 With this repository the OGC invites collaboration and comments directed at the development and enhancement of this candidate standard.

+Based on feedback the final 1.0 specification will likely change, so consider this a work in progress, that you are encouraged to help shape.
+The core working group is particularly interested in making the specification easy to implement, so changes driven by attempted implementations will be given high priority.

 **Editor: Paul Daisey**